kenatiod/MUT/Understanding Machine Understanding.md

 ### A4.5 -- The Value of Understanding

 Finally, it is worth considering the value of understanding as an epistemic state.
-Why is understanding something that should be cared about, both in people's cognitive lives and in the development of artificial intelligence?
+Why is understanding something that should be cared about, both in people's cognitive lives and in the development of Artificial Intelligence?
 What are the benefits and advantages of understanding over other epistemic states like knowledge or belief?

 One key value of understanding is its role in enabling effective reasoning and decision-making.
 When people truly understand something, they are able to use that knowledge flexibly and adaptively to solve problems, make predictions, and navigate complex situations (Elgin, 2017).
 Understanding allows people to go beyond simply reciting facts or following rules, and to engage in the kind of creative, analogical, and counterfactual reasoning that is the hallmark of human intelligence.